Best Places to Eat in Coron, Palawan (Travel)

 account_circleAly Gameo

-One of the many pleasures that come with traveling is the vacation food.
-The food you eat when you are on vacation seems tastier and yummier than the food you eat everyday.
-Our Coron trip was no different.
-Although the food we ate is considered as everyday dishes, they were made special because of the people we ate it with.
+One of the many pleasures of traveling is indulging in vacation food.
+The meals you enjoy while on vacation often seem tastier and more satisfying than your everyday fare.
+Our Coron trip was no exception.
+Although the dishes we had were considered everyday meals, they felt special because of the people we shared them with.

 Our First Taste of Coron

-We had our first meal in Coron at the quaint hotel that we were staying in, the Acacia Hotel.
-We arrived right around lunch time so you can guess how famished we were.
-We wanted to get a quick bite that will fuel us for our busy day ahead.
+We had our first meal in Coron at the quaint Acacia Hotel, where we were staying.
+Since we arrived just in time for lunch, you can imagine how famished we were.
+We wanted a quick yet filling meal to fuel us for the busy day ahead.

-The hotel menu consisted of dishes that we were already familiar with.
-This was a good thing because when you’re hungry like we were the last thing you need is a complicated dish you had to Google first to understand.
+The hotel menu featured familiar dishes, which was a good thing because when you’re as hungry as we were, the last thing you need is a complicated dish that requires Googling just to understand.

 We each chose our own dish and ended up with grilled pork belly, sisig, and tuna cooked in butter.
-The portions were huge, but our appetite was bigger.
-The hotel staff had to prepare the food so while we wait, we played a game of Cranium.
-We weren’t any good and half the time we didn’t know if we were doing it right.
-But it was a great way to pass the time.
+The portions were generous, but our appetites were even bigger.
+Since the hotel staff had to prepare the food, we passed the time by playing a game of Cranium.
+We weren’t particularly good at it, and half the time we weren’t sure if we were playing it right.
+Still, it was a fun way to keep ourselves entertained.

-When our food arrived, we were pleasantly surprised by the portions.
-Each one was good for sharing so we were able to sample each other’s dishes.
-We finished our food without any problem.
-Each dish was reasonably priced for its serving.
-Price ranges from P250 to P300.
+When our food arrived, we were pleasantly surprised by the portion sizes.
+Each dish was big enough for sharing, allowing us to sample one another’s orders.
+We finished our meal without any trouble.
+Each dish was reasonably priced, ranging from P250 to P300.

 Night-time Eats in Coron

-Coron is undoubtedly full of incredible places to eat.
-That night we had dinner at one of its most famous restaurants, Island Boy Grill.
-Our tour guide recommended this place as one of best places to eat in Coron.
+Coron is undoubtedly full of incredible dining spots.
+That night, we had dinner at one of its most famous restaurants, Island Boy Grill.
+Our tour guide recommended it as one of the best places to eat in Coron.

-Island Boy Grill is your typical grill place where there’s plenty of sizzling dishes, grilled food (of course!), hot “sabaw” dishes, and mounds of rice.
-The ambiance was a relaxed bar and grill vibe with 90s OPM blasting on the speakers.
+Island Boy Grill is your typical grill joint, offering plenty of sizzling dishes, grilled food (of course!), hearty sabaw dishes, and generous servings of rice.
+The ambiance had a relaxed bar-and-grill vibe, with 90s OPM hits blasting from the speakers.

-We sampled what the restaurant has to offer by ordering pork barbeque on a stick, spaghetti, some sizzling squid, and cheesy shrimp.
-The serving was just right but if you have a big appetite you may want to order more.
+We sampled what the restaurant had to offer by ordering pork barbecue on a stick, spaghetti, sizzling squid, and cheesy shrimp.
+The servings were just right, but if you have a big appetite, you may want to order more.

-The cheesy shrimp was a pleasant surprise.
-It was saucy, sweet, and a delight for the palate.
-The sizzling squid was a tad bit spicy and came with a reddish sauce that we never expected.
+The cheesy shrimp was a pleasant surprise — saucy, sweet, and a delight for the palate.
+The sizzling squid was a bit spicy and came with a reddish sauce that we didn’t expect.
 Actually, everything came with a sweet red sauce except for the pork skewers and rice.

-Our Island Boy experience satiated our hungry tummies.
-Be ready to shell out anywhere between P275 – P325 per person if you plan on dining in this bar and grill.
+Our Island Boy experience satisfied our hungry tummies.
+Be ready to spend anywhere between P275 – P325 per person if you plan on dining at this bar and grill.

 If you’re feeling adventurous and craving a taste of Palawan’s exotic cuisine, consider giving tamilok a try.
-Also known as woodworm, it’s a unique delicacy that might surprise your taste buds.
+Also known as woodworm, this unique delicacy might surprise your taste buds.
 I had the chance to sample it during my Underground River Tour in Puerto Princesa, and it was quite the experience!
 The texture is distinct, and the flavor is surprisingly delicious.
-So, if you’re up for a culinary adventure, don’t miss the opportunity to indulge in this Palawan specialty.
-Who knows, it might become your new favorite dish!
+So, if you’re up for a culinary adventure, don’t miss the opportunity to indulge in this Palawan specialty — who knows, it might become your new favorite dish!

 Buffet Eats at Beach 91